-Intel achieved a dramatic 98.6% reduction in net losses while significantly strengthening its balance sheet with 73% higher cash reserves and reduced capital expenditures.
+Intel achieved a dramatic 98.6% improvement in net losses from -$18.8B to -$267M, while significantly strengthening its balance sheet with 73% higher cash reserves and reduced capital expenditures.

 Net income grew 98.6% — bottom-line growth signals improving overall business health.